-The bright 8.4" TFT color display provides easy viewing in a variety of lighting conditions.
-The Cell Master MT821xE is equipped with a Li-Ion battery delivering more than three hours of battery life.
+The bright 8.4 in TFT color display provides easy viewing in a variety of lighting conditions.
+All Spectrum Master models are equipped with a Li-Ion battery delivering more than three hours of battery life.

 The combination of a touch screen and keypad enables users to navigate menus with the touch screen and enter numbers with the keypad.